jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1b.md

 ---
-title: "The Development of Militaries"
+title: "The Art of War"
 heading: "Part 1b"
 weight: 6
 writer: